Fannon/mobo-documentation/Modeling/hardware-tutorial.md

-## Tutorial: Hardware Management
+# Tutorial: Hardware Management
-> Read the latest version [online at GitHub](https://github.com/Fannon/mobo/blob/master/examples/hardware/TUTORIAL.md).

-This tutorial explains how to build a mobo development model along the [hardware management example](https://github.com/Fannon/mobo/tree/master/examples/hardware).
-Please note that the example and the tutorial are greatly simplified!
+This tutorial explains how to build a mobo development model for IT hardware management.

+For the final and more complete result, please review the [hardware management example](https://github.com/Fannon/mobo/tree/master/examples/hardware).
+It can be installed with `mobo --example hardware`

 ### Set up new project
 Create a new empty project and adjust your settings.json.
 Please refer to the mobo [MANUAL.md](https://github.com/Fannon/mobo/blob/master/examples/init/MANUAL.md#create-a-new-project) how do this.